jokester01au/coffeescript-eclipse/devjournal.md

 Found on [StackOverflow](http://stackoverflow.com/questions/2848687/how-to-keep-plug-in-manifest-version-and-pom-version-in-sync-in-maven-with-tycho)

-See alos <https://issues.sonatype.org/browse/TYCHO-214> OSGi release procedures and best practices open as of 2013-09-01
+See also <https://issues.sonatype.org/browse/TYCHO-214> OSGi release procedures and best practices open as of 2013-09-01

 ### Travis CI